ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/_index.md

 minutes_to_complete: 160

-who_is_this_for: This is an introductory topic for software developers interested in learning how to use PyTorch to create and train a feedforward neural network for digit classification.
-Also you will learn how to use the trained model in an android app.
-Last, you will discover model optimisations.
+who_is_this_for: This is an advanced topic for software developers interested in learning how to use PyTorch to create and train a feedforward neural network for digit classification.
+You will also learn how to use the trained model in an Android application.
+Finally, you will apply model optimizations.

 learning_objectives:
     - Prepare a PyTorch development environment.
     - Download and prepare the MNIST dataset.
     - Create a neural network architecture using PyTorch.
     - Train a neural network using PyTorch.
-    - Creating an Android app and loading the pre-trained mdoel.
+    - Create an Android app and loading the pre-trained model.
-    - Preparing an input dataset.
+    - Prepare an input dataset.
-    - Measuring the inference time.
+    - Measure the inference time.
-    - Optimise a neural network architecture using quantization and fusing.
+    - Optimize a neural network architecture using quantization and fusing.
-    - Use an optimised model in an Android app.
+    - Use an optimized model in the Android application.

 prerequisites:
-    - A computer that can run Python3 and Visual Studio Code.
+    - A computer that can run Python3, Visual Studio Code, and Android Studio.
 The OS can be Windows, Linux, or macOS.

 author_primary: Dawid Borycki

 ### Tags
-skilllevels: Introductory
+skilllevels: Advanced
 subjects: ML
 armips:
     - Cortex-A